Franciacorta Spumante Metodo Classico wine guide

 The style of classic method sparkling wine

 Franciacorta, the first step, the entry-level wine.
-Fresh, mineral, crystalline in the aromas of citrus, peach and yeast notes like bread crust.
+Fresh, mineral, and crystalline in the aromas of citrus, peach, and yeast notes like bread crust.
 It is not too complex and focuses on drinkability and agility.
-Aging at least 18 months on the lees.
+Aging for at least 18 months on the lees.

 Franciacorta Satèn.
 From silk.
 It is softer and rounder.
 Structure and acidity are always in the foreground.
 With this wine, they try to attract consumers who want a more approachable product, with slightly more ripe fruit, thanks to a more significant contribution of Pinot Blanc.
 Obviously, the more biting Pinot Noir is not contemplated.

 Franciacorta Rosé can be produced with only Pinot Noir (Blanc de Noir) or Pinot Noir blended with Chardonnay and Blanc.
 It increases the structure and intensity.
 It is more musky, dark and with wood and marine references reminiscent of algae.

 Franciacorta Millesimato: a rare pearl of great finesse and depth: in practice, you will see the vintage on the label because it is worth it.
 In exceptional vintages, it is a must to enhance the goodness and organoleptic quality of this vintage and then the wine is produced only with the grapes of this vintage.
 But also the aging is superior and must spend 30 months on the lees.